Skip to content

 • Inappropriate footwear

-Medication-related factors:
+Medication-related factors

 • Some medications (sedatives, blood pressure medications, diuretics) increase fall risk